How to perform Downward-Facing Hero Pose

 When to use Virasana Forward?

 It can be used in a flowing sequence, as a transition between Plank Pose and Adho Mukha Svanasana, or in a more static sequence, where you get a chance to sink deeper into your upper body and feel your back extend softly.
 Another way to use the pose is in a restorative sequence.
-In this case, you will typically hold the pose for a couple of minutes.
+In this case, you will typically hold the pose for a couple of minutes, focussing on your breath and the expansion and contraction of your ribcage.

 This pose offers you a great way to warm up your shoulders before you assume positions such as Adho Mukha Svanasana, Urdhva Mukha Svanasana, or more complex shoulder-strengthening exercises.